sunggyeol/sciscinet-full-stack-backend/README.md

 ## How It Works

-The pre-cache script computes two networks from VT CS papers (2020-2022):
+The pre-cache script computes two networks from VT CS papers (2018-2022):

 **Citation Network**
 - Papers citing each other
-- Filters to important nodes (citation_count > 5 OR in_degree > 1)
+- Filters to important nodes (citation count > 5 OR in_degree > 1)
+- Reduces ~19,000 papers to ~650 core nodes for readable visualization
 - Runs Louvain community detection for colored clusters

 **Collaboration Network**